-Doug Mattingly is an actor, a musician, and a filmmaker.
+Dr. Mattingly is a musician, an actor, and a filmmaker.

 As an actor, Doug has performed in feature films and shorts, theatre pieces both contemporary and classical, television, video, commercials, and promos.

-Doug also teaches songwriting, guitar, and sightsinging at The American Musical and Dramatic Academy (AMDA) in Los Angeles.
+Dr. Mattingly also teaches songwriting, guitar, sightsinging, and content creation at The American Musical and Dramatic Academy (AMDA) in Los Angeles.

 He received his masters and bachelor degrees in music (guitar performance) from The University of Southern California.
 He studied acting at USC, The Shakespeare Theatre in Washington, DC and Groundlings in Los Angeles.

 Doug Mattingly was raised in a working class suburb of Baltimore, Maryland (USA), the son of a playwright/painter/novelist father and a mother who worked in the medical field.

 As a child and adolescent, Doug experimented with a number of the arts including painting, drawing, sculpture, music, acting, film making, poetry, writing short stories, and went so far as to be accepted into his high school's renowned art and music programs.

 At age 11, he began studying guitar, which quickly became an obsession.
 However, the straight A student continued to balance his love of music with year round sports that included soccer, basketball, and baseball.